alirezahabib/sut-telegram-network/README.md

 - Analyzes the degree distribution of participants engaging in interactions, revealing power-law behavior akin to real social networks.
 - Constructs a network framework incorporating interactions such as replies, reactions, and pinned messages, offering insights into network dynamics and participant engagement patterns.

+## Dataset
+The dataset is not included in the repository to protect the privacy of the participants.
+We may release an anonymized version of the dataset in the future.

 ## Plots
 ![Degree Distribution (isolated nodes removed)](plots/hist.png)
 ![Weighted Degree Distribution (isolated nodes removed)](plots/hist4.png)